LukeSilva/Tinsel/README.md

 ##Functions:

-Functions are a special type of global variable, they consist of a code block, and return a value, which can be assigned to variables.
+Functions are special types of global variables; they consist of a code block, and return a value, which can be assigned to variables.

-Internally the address of a function is stored in the data page of an exectuable as a variable of the name fo the function.
+Internally, the address of a function is stored in the data page of an exectuable as a variable of the name for the function.
 This is to allow a single pass through the code file.

 If a function is not defined when referenced, a blank variable is created, with a (random) jump point.
 Then when the function is defined, the address of the function in the data page is updated.